Tomius/oglwrap/README.md

 Notes about using oglwrap:
 -------------
 - A ```#define OGLWRAP_INSTANTIATE 1``` line is required at exactly one CXX file (.cpp, .cc etc), before including oglwrap.
 It is needed for explicit template instantiations (but oglwrap is header-only).
+Alternatively you can link oglwrap.cc to your application, which has the exact same effect (but you loose the benefits of a header-only library, however in case of precompiled headers, it makes your life a lot easier)
 - You have to load OpenGL extensions before including oglwrap with your preferred extension loader.
 If you don't have a preferred one, I recommend using [GLEW](https://github.com/nigels-com/glew).